Actyx/Actyx/web/developer.actyx.com/blog/2020-06-25-differential-dataflow.md

 ## The problem setting

 In a factory, people and machines work together to produce goods, for example chairs.
-Multiple intermediate products like the legs need to be manufactured before the chair can be assembled, where each piece is created and refined over a series of process steps at different workstations.
+Multiple intermediate products like legs need to be manufactured before the chair can be assembled, where each piece is created and refined over a series of process steps at different workstations.
 Two obvious questions for shop-floor personnel are: what is currently going on, and how much time has it taken for the various people and machines to produce a given batch of chairs.
 These questions are